How the Royal Enfield Bullet Motorcycle Became Integral to the Indian Army

 Indian Army Selects Royal Enfield

 In 1947 the Indian army felt the need for new motorcycles for its use as the machines already with it were becoming old and redundant ( In army terminology class V).
 The Government floated tenders for bikes with the proviso that at a later stage they would be manufactured in India.
 No bike manufacturer came forward except the Royal Enfield Company.
 They offered the Royal Enfield Bullet a 350 cc, 4 stroke motorcycle.

 The machine was tested by the army who cleared the machine for use.
 The government immediately imported 350 bullets for the army and they were put to patrol the Indo- Pak border in Punjab.
 The Indo- Pak border in Punjab has reasonable good roads and is flat with cultivated fields all around.
 The bikes were a success, but after about a year the bikes were withdrawn and replaced with Jeeps which were imported by the army.

-The Bullet however remained with the army is still in use in 2012.
-Not much change has been incorporated in the model and engine and the old 1947 model still does yeoman service for the army.
+The Bullet remained with the army is still in use in 2017.
+Not much change has been incorporated into the model and engine and the old 1947 model still does yeoman service for the army.
 As promised an assembly plant commenced at Madras and the Bike came to be made in India.